NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 ### Creating a tsv-file compatible with the ENA

 1. Click `Export` in the top right and select the file type you want to export the data in.
 In this case we will choose `Tab-separated values` (`tsv`).
-2. Save the file as `ENA_samples_openrefine_lesson.tsv`
+2. The file will be saved in your default downloads folder.
+Move the file to your course folder and save it as `ENA_samples_openrefine_lesson.tsv`
 3. Open the file in a text editor such as NotePad or TextEdit.
-4. Copy and paste the two following lines at the beginning of the file and `save`.
+4. Add the two following lines at the beginning of the file and `save`.
+Make sure that you have a tab between `#checklist_accession` and `ERC000011`

 #checklist_accession  ERC000011
 #unique_name_prefix